If you’re overweight or obese, it can increase your risk of developing a whole range of health problems. These include conditions such as:

-Your weight is determined to some extent by your genetics and how easily you put on weight.
-But it’s also determined by the balance between what you eat and drink, and how active you are.
-The energy that food provides, which you use up walking, running or even sitting still is measured in calories.
+How much you weigh is mainly determined by the balance between what you eat and drink, and how active you are.
+The energy that food provides and which you use up walking, running or even sitting still is measured in calories.
+Put simply:

-- You will gain weight if you take in more calories than you use up.
+- you'll gain weight if you take in more calories than you use up

-- You will lose weight if you use up more calories than you take in.
+- you'll lose weight if you use up more calories than you take in

-- You will maintain your weight if you balance the calories you take in with the calories you use up.
+- you'll maintain your weight if you balance the calories you take in with the calories you use up

 If you’re overweight or obese